swift-earth-science/tropess-notes/_sources/how-to-run-sagemaker-studio-lab.md

 ## Initial setup

-> You have to go through this every time you launch a new Google Colab runtime.
+> You have to go through this every time you launch a new SageMaker Studio Lab runtime.
 However if you reuse the same runtime this has to be done just once.
 After that the configuration will be reused.

 Open a sample notebook in SageMaker Studio Lab: click this button <a target="_blank" href="https://studiolab.sagemaker.aws/import/github/swiftsoftwaregroup/tropess-notes-python/blob/main/book/quick-start-scatter-plot-methane-column.ipynb">
   <img src="https://studiolab.sagemaker.aws/studiolab.svg" alt="Open in SageMaker Studio Lab"/></a>